Zimbra/elastic-stack/README.md

       heartbeat setup -e
       systemctl restart heartbeat-elastic

-You should now see a new menu item in Kibana under Observability -> Uptime that looks like this:
+You should now see a new menu item in Kibana under Observability > Uptime that looks like this:

 ![](screenshots/42-heartbeat.png)
 *Kibana Uptime application.*

 ## Bonus: Grok patterns for Audit and Nginx log

+__This chapter is written for and last verified for ELK 7.x it may not work for you.
+See the chapter Grok for failed login attempts from audit.log above to do the same on ELK 8.x.__

 In this bonus chapter your can find `grok` patterns for the authentication log (/opt/zimbra/log/audit.log) and the proxy log (/opt/zimbra/log/nginx.access.log).
 These can be used in case you want to use `filebeat` to read the logs directly and not use centralized logging based on RSyslog.